Stanley-Okwii/matterway/README.md

 # MATTERWAY

-This is a web crawler app that allows a user to place an order for a book on amazon.
-A selects a book category from goodreads and the
+This is a web crawler app that allows a user to checkout an order for a random book in the user's preferred category on amazon.

 ## Pre-requisites